puppeteer/puppeteer/utils/doclint/README.md

 Doclint works in a few steps:

 1. Read sources in `lib/` folder, parse AST trees and extract public API
+    - note that we run DocLint on the outputted JavaScript in `lib/` rather than the source code in `src/`.
+We will do this until we have migrated `src/` to be exclusively TypeScript and then we can update DocLint to support TypeScript.
 2. Read sources in `docs/` folder, render markdown to HTML, use puppeteer to traverse the HTML and extract described API
 3. Compare one API to another